 The University offers a range of generous fee waivers and bursaries.
 To find out more about the scholarships, awards and bursaries available, please visit the scholarships webpage.

-- Farm Managers
+- Farm managers

 - Farm assurance scheme officers

-- Project Managers
+- Project managers

 Applications to study for postgraduate degrees need to be made directly through the University.